Your guide will meet you at the Ashdod port

 Chagall Windows - Gaze at the luminous colors and rich Jewish symbolism of the exquisite Chagall stained glass windows in the synagogue of the Hadassah Medical Center in Ein Kerem.
 The windows illustrate Jacob's blessings to his sons, the patriarchs of the 12 tribes.

 Ein Kerem - Tucked into the hills of Jerusalem is the biblical Ein Kerem, and whose name means "the spring in the vineyard."
 In the Christian tradition, this is the place pf birth of John the Baptist.
 Step into another world while you visit this quaint neighborhood.

 Machane Yehuda Market - Next head to Machane Yehuda market- Jerusalem's true heart.
 Take in the hustle and bustle with all the rich fragrances, colors and sounds this iconic Jerusalem market offers. (meal not included.
 A culinary tasting tour is available for additional cost)

-Attractions on the tour: (please choose four locations from this list) • The Knesset (Israel’s parliament) • The Supreme Court • Mount Herzl • Yad Vashem • Chagall stained glass windows • Ein Karem • Machane Yehuda
+Attractions on the tour: (please choose four locations from this list) • Israel Museum • The Knesset (Israel’s parliament) • The Supreme Court • Mount Herzl • Yad Vashem • Chagall stained glass windows • Ein Karem • Machane Yehuda

 Return to ship at Ashdod Port

 What is the situation with regard to COVID-19 in Israel?v